petkopara/PetkoparaCrudGeneratorBundle/README.md

 * `--without-bulk` - To not generate bulk actions code.

 * `--bundle-views` - Whether to store the view files in the bundles dir.
-By default the vies are stored in _app/Resources/views/_.
-It's not present in the wizard, but can be used as parameter.
+By default the vies are stored in _app/Resources/views/_ .

+Don't forget that this is a just crud generator and you are free to change everything generated from the this bundle.

 ## Author